TIG Welding Guide for beginners: Complete step by step setup and Techniques

-TIG welding uses a non-consumable tungsten electrode to create a stable and controlled electric arc.
-The arc produces intense heat that melts and fuses the edges of the base metals together.
-When additional joint strength or material buildup is required, filler metal can be manually added to the weld pool, allowing welders to maintain excellent control over weld penetration and joint strength.
+Unlike other welding methods, TIG welding uses a non-consumable tungsten electrode to produce a stable and highly controlled arc.
+This arc generates intense heat that melts the base metal edges to form a weld pool.
+When additional strength or material buildup is required, filler metal is added manually—giving the welder complete control over penetration, strength, and final weld appearance.

 How TIG Welding Works

 TIG welding creates an electric arc between the tungsten electrode and the base metal.
-The arc generates heat that melts the metal edges, forming a weld pool.
-The welder controls the arc length, heat input, and filler metal addition manually, which allows superior weld accuracy compared to other welding methods.
+The heat from this arc melts the metal edges, forming a controlled weld pool.
+The welder manually controls arc length, heat, and filler addition, which allows far greater accuracy compared to other welding processes.

 • Tungsten electrode